ionq/blqs/blqs/README.md

 > <class 'blqs.conditional.If'>
 ```

-Further we can mix and match native and captured python.
+Further we can mix and match native and captured Python.
 For example,
-here `a` is just a variable normal python boolean variable, and we
+here `a` is just a normal python boolean variable, and we
 can use it in to build one of two different cases:
 ```python